Navigation auf uzh.ch

 More about Piece of evidence: Underpants

-Private garden owners, farmers and other interested parties investigate the soil life with the help of buried underpants throughout Switzerland and thus explore the biodiversity in the soil.
+Private garden owners, farmers and other interested parties investigated the soil life with the help of buried underpants throughout Switzerland and thus explored the biodiversity in the soil.

 With the help of interested citizens, a database for the as yet unedited letters from the Bullinger correspondence from 1548 onwards was set up and made available to researchers.